 By Kathleen Hendricks, Special to the ASSIST News Service

-About the writer: Kathleen Hendricks is a freelance writer living in Southeast Asia.
+About the writer: Kathleen Hendricks is a special correspondent for the ASSIST News Service and a freelance writer living in Southeast Asia.

 ** You may republish this or any of our ANS stories with attribution to the ASSIST News Service (www.assistnews.net).